Posted on

 But how do we get rid of e-waste?

-This guide will teach you how to get rid of old appliances for free, in a safe and environmentally friendly way.
+This guide will show you how to get rid of old appliances for free, in a safe and environmentally-friendly way.

 Why is Recycling Old Kitchen Appliances Important?